Infrared singularities of multi-leg QCD amplitudes with a massive parton at three loops: Supplemental material

 and

-Eq.~(\ref{eq:sgenform}) is consistent with the final structure of anomalous dimensions shown in eq.~(\ref{eq:gammafinalform}), if the last term in eq.~(\ref{eq:sgenform}) is not taken into account.
+Equation~(\ref{eq:sgenform}) is consistent with the final structure of anomalous dimensions shown in~(\ref{eq:gammafinalform}), if the last term in~(\ref{eq:sgenform}) is not taken into account.
 Actually, it indeed vanishes due to the constraints from small-mass limits shown in next section.